 - The default method of adding computers is by browsing the Active Directory and domain membership is a prerequisite for managed computers.

 - ControlUp uses your Active Directory login information to determine the rights and permissions that will be applied to your Real-Time Console.
 The Security Policy of ControlUp is based exclusively on Active Directory accounting.

 ControlUp supports managing computers from different Active Directory domains and forests.
 Even computers that belong to multiple untrusted Active Directory domains and forests can be managed within the same console, provided that you have sufficient credentials to manage computers in those domains and forests.
 All that is needed is an Active Directory connection, which consists of a domain FQDN and valid credentials.

-- Open ControlUp in a Windows session logged into forest A
+- Open the ControlUp Real-Time Console in a Windows session logged into forest A.

 - Using the AD Connections tab of the Settings window, create an AD connection to forest B while providing valid credentials.
 Click OK.

-DNS name resolution is a mandatory prerequisite for accessing Active Directory domains with ControlUp.
-If an untrusted domain is located on your local network (e.g. for testing purposes) but is inaccessible using its FQDN, ControlUp will be unable to verify your credentials and add computers from that domain.
+DNS resolution is a prerequisite for accessing Active Directory domains within ControlUp.
+If an untrusted domain is located in your local network (for example for testing purposes) but is not accessible using its FQDN, ControlUp will be unable to verify your credentials and add computers from that domain.
 In such a case, it is recommended to configure a DNS forwarder to allow access to the DNS namespace of the untrusted domain from your existing AD infrastructure.